-- For our test we set both units beside each other with the volume set one notch below full volume and again at half volume.
+- For our test, we set both units beside each other with the volume set one notch below the full volume and again at half volume.
 We tried them both indoors and outdoors.

-- Volume between the two speakers, The AQSTIX comes out the winner with it duel 10 watt power compared to the Bose 5 watts.
-The AQSTIX has more presences and punch indoors and outdoors whereas the Bose Soundlink Color seem to lose its volume outdoors in an open environment.
+- The volume between the two speakers, The AQSTIX comes out the winner with it duel 10-watt power compared to the Bose 5 watts.
+The AQSTIX has more presences and punch indoors and outdoors whereas the Bose Soundlink Color seems to lose its volume outdoors in an open environment.

-- The Bose have a nice warm sound but when you switch to the AQSTIX it was like a filter had been turn off.
+- The Bose has a nice warm sound but when you switch to the AQSTIX it was like a filter had been turned off.
 The cymbals and guitar sounded much more live.
 The high-end sounds ring out more.
-But sometime the high end was a bit much for some over processed music.
+But sometimes the high end was a bit much for some over-processed music.

 - Half volume test.
-They both preformed well but again the AQSTIX has more of a big speaker sound.
+They both performed well but again the AQSTIX has more of a big speaker sound.